 The beautiful trails in the Comox Valley are perfect for dog walking.
-On trails at Nymph Falls, a large portion of Seal Bay and at Wildwood Forest, leashing of pets is optional provided they are kept under control.
+At Nymph Falls, and a large portion of Seal Bay and Wildwood Forest, leashing of pets is optional provided they are kept under control.
+From March 1 until May 20, dogs should be leashed at Goose Spit Park due to Brant geese migration.

 The Comox Valley Regional District (CVRD) appreciates the efforts of responsible dog owners who visit both off-leash and leashed parks and trails within our region.